DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 Some of the wider skills we'll be helping you to develop include: scientific literacy (reading and understanding science articles), numeracy and graphical skills, problem solving, digital skills, collaboration and communication.

-We also encourage students to apply for Nuffield Research placements and other opportunities to gain essential experience of the work place.
+We also encourage students to apply for Nuffield Research placements and other opportunities to gain essential experience in the work place.
 It is a college expectation that all students not progressing to university should undertake work experience.

 - Attend the Royal Society Summer Science Exhibition